 When You First See the Police Car

-Right After You Are Stopped
+Immediately After You Are Stopped

 Don't Give the Officer an Excuse to Search Your Car

-For example, if an officer observes you trying to hide or throw something out of the window, the officer may legally search your car.
-If you appear to hunch down in your seat, the officer may reasonably believe you're hiding something under the seat.
-Be calm, don't make sudden or suspicious movements and don't reach for anything until the officer asks you to.
+For example, if an officer observes you trying to throw something out of the window, they may legally search your car.
+If you appear to hunch down, they may reasonably believe you're hiding something under the seat.
+Be calm, don't make sudden or suspicious movements, and don't reach for anything until the officer asks.

-Only Get Out of Your Car If the Police Officer Asks
+Only Get Out of Your Car if the Police Officer Asks

 Talking to the Police Officer